 “We took away the diversions and all he had left was the raw emotion that was at the bottom of all of his problems,” Ozanich said.
 “He fought through that and he’s fine now.
 He actually opened up an addiction clinic.”

 Hanscom and Ozanich each have their own techniques for helping people face their painful emotions, but both say the first step is to understand the real cause.

 “It’s really about somebody being ready to heal.
 If somebody is not ready, they will scream and yell and walk out of the room,” Ozanich said.

-According to Hippocrates, “it is more important to know what sort of person has a disease than to know what sort of disease a person has,” but modern medicine seems to have forgotten this idea.
+According to Hippocrates, “It is more important to know what sort of person has a disease than to know what sort of disease a person has.”
+Modern medicine pays short shrift to this idea.

-Hanscom points to strict time constraints imposed by the industry that make gaining a deeper understanding of an individual patient nearly impossible.
+Hanscom points to strict time constraints imposed by the industry that makes gaining a deeper understanding of an individual patient nearly impossible.

 “Today in modern medicine, patients have almost become like target practice—we’re just giving them random treatments without any thoughts behind them,” he said.
 “You walk in, get some test or injection, and walk out.
 But that’s not really medicine.”

 According to a 2015 report from the National Institutes of Health, about 25 million Americans (about 11 percent of the U.S. population) are in chronic pain.
 But now that opioids are supposed to be off the table for most patients, the medical establishment is at a loss for how to treat it.
 Hanscom believes that if patients and doctors can acknowledge the emotional root of the protective process behind pain, it could change the world.